Why would furniture companies sell a product like bonded leather which they know will fall apart and result in customer complaints?

 I took my complaint to the BBB.
 They have not been able to help.

-There have been over 100,000 complaints about defective or peeling bonded leather since it was first introduced about 10 years ago.
+There have been over 100,000 complaints about defective or peeling bonded leather since it was first introduced in 2010.

 Furniture manufacturers and retailers are very much aware of bonded leather’s problems.

 Warranties are specifically written to protect retailers and manufacturers against liability for problems resulting from defective bonded leather.